Luigi Ciotti

-Don Pio Luigi Ciotti OMRI (born 10 September 1945), is an Italian Catholic priest belonging to the Roman Catholic Archdiocese of Turin, involved in the fight against illegality and organized crime such as the Mafia.
+Don Pio Luigi Ciotti OMRI (born 10 September 1945) is an Italian Catholic priest of the Archdiocese of Turin who is involved in the fight against organized crime such as the Sicilian Mafia.

 Biography

 Born in Pieve di Cadore, in the province of Belluno, on 10 September 1945, Ciotti moved with his family to Turin in 1950.
 He was ordained priest in 1972 by Cardinal Michele Pellegrino, who assigned him to the parish of the streets of Turin.

 Ciotti's involvement with social work started in 1966, when he founded Gruppo Abele (Abel's Group) to follow drug addicts held in Juvenile Detention Centers.
 In 1982, he founded CNCA, the national network of organizations dedicated to charitable hospitality.
 In 1987 he was appointed the first president of the Italian League against AIDS (LILA), founded by Franco Grillini and others in 1986.
 On 25 March 1995 he set up the association Libera (Free), to coordinate efforts by Italian organizations against organized crime.